lux-org/lux/doc/source/advanced/architecture.rst

 Underspecified information for Specs within the Context are inferred during the compilation stage.
 The transformation of these Specs into Views is a three-step process.

-1. **View Collection generation**: The system generates list of Views for visualization.
+1. **Vis Collection generation**: The system generates list of Views for visualization.
 These Views are created from Specs in the Context that are fully or partially specified.
 In the fully defined case, there is no ambiguity in which attributes the user wants to visualize.
 For partially specified instances, the system locates any Spec objects that include wildcard characters that are denoted by a question mark.
 These wildcard Specs are further processed to enumerate all candidate Views that hold explicit Specs.
 Ultimately, Lux creates a list of Views that correspond to each visualization that will be displayed in the frontend.
-2. **Infer data type and data model information**: The system auto-fills missing details for each View.
-Each View holds Specs that correspond to the attributes for a visualization.
+2. **Infer data type and data model information**: The system auto-fills missing details for each Vis.
+Each Vis holds Specs that correspond to the attributes for a visualization.
 For each of the attributes, we populate the Specs with corresponding data type information.
 These bits of information are necessary for encoding data into the correct visual elements.
 3. **Visual Encoding**: The final step in the compilation is an automatic encoding process that determines visualization mappings.
 The system automatically infers type, marks, channels and additional details that can be left underspecified in the input specifications.
 The system implements a set of visualization encoding rules that automatically determines marks and channels of each visualization based on data properties determined in step 2, as shown in the table below.

 ========================== ========================== ==========================